 This product uses fuel effect pieces and a burner compartment rear wall containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
 Excessive exposure to these materials may cause irritation to eyes, skin and respiratory tract.
 Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum.
 To ensure that the release of fibres from these RCF articles is kept to a minimum, during installation and servicing we recommend that you use a HEPA filtered vacuum to remove any dust and soot accumulated in and around the fire before and after working on the fire.
 When replacing these articles we recommend that the replaced items are not broken up, but are sealed within a heavy duty polythene bag, clearly labelled as RCF waste.
-RCF waste is classed as a stable, non-reactive hazardous waste and may be disposed at a landfill licensed to accept such waste.
+This is not classified as "hazardous waste" and may be disposed of at a tipping site licensed for the disposal of industrial waste.
 Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area and always wash your hands before eating or drinking.